Colin Cameron (footballer)

-Colin Cameron (born 23 October 1972) is a Scottish football manager and former professional player, who is the assistant manager of Raith Rovers.
+Colin Cameron (born 23 October 1972) is a Scottish football manager and former professional player.

 Cameron started his playing career with Raith Rovers.
 He was part of the Rovers side that won the Scottish League Cup in 1994, leading to the team's first and only foray in Europe, which included the memorable ties against German giants Bayern Munich.
 He also won two First Division championships with Raith, and won the Scottish Cup with Hearts in 1998.

 Cameron made a £1.75m move to English club Wolves in 2001 and played for them in the Premier League.
 He was capped 28 times by Scotland, scoring twice.
 He made his international debut on 28 April 1999, in a 1–0 friendly win in Germany.

 Career

 Raith Rovers

 Cameron was brought up in the Links area of Kirkcaldy, very close to Stark's Park, the ground of Raith Rovers.
 He attended Balwearie High School in Kirkcaldy until December 1988 and then joined Raith Rovers.
 Cameron spent most of the 1991–92 season on loan to Irish side Sligo Rovers, before becoming a regular in the Raith side.
 He was part of the team who famously defeated Celtic on penalties to win the 1994–95 League Cup.
 The following season, he played in both legs of the 1995–96 UEFA Cup tie against Bayern Munich.
 Tasting two titles (and a relegation in-between), Cameron made just over 150 league appearances for Rovers before leaving in March 1996.